sfu-cmpt340/XRAY_CLASSIFIER/README.md

 Download the pretrained models from OneDrive:
 🔗 [Click to Download Models](https://1sfu-my.sharepoint.com/:f:/g/personal/vba27_sfu_ca/EtSRgK16LH5AhFxHJfuABZcBHDMEQmy5NeDC2XsQ6Sf0xw?e=1MYWk6)

-Create a folder named `Model` in the root of the repository and place all the `.h5` and `.pth` model files inside.
+Create a folder named `Models` in the src directory (src should have a folder called Models) of the repository and place all the `.h5` and `.pth` model files inside.
 ### 4️⃣ 🚀 Run the Flask Web App

 ```bash